 The Pro Bono Pledge is Berkeley Law’s voluntary pro bono recognition program.
 The “pledge” is a personal commitment students make to contribute a certain number of pro bono hours during their time at Berkeley Law.
 Students who complete the pledge and meet the hour requirement will receive a gold cord to wear with their robe at Commencement and a special notation in the Commencement program.
 Students will also be honored at the Public Interest and Pro Bono Graduation and receive a letter of commendation from the Dean.
 Students should record their pro bono hours in a timely fashion throughout their law school career.
-The deadline to record hours to qualify for recognition at graduation is the Friday of the first week of April of the year you will graduate.
+The deadline to enter hours for the class of 2024 is April 5th.

 Pro Bono Pledge Hour Requirements for Each Level of Recognition